Peteous/Practice/README.md

 10. EmailParser.py
  - This file defines methods for checking input for containing an email formatted string, and extracting an email formatted string from a string.
 These methods use regular expressions.

+11. Python Tutorial Completion Certificate.pdf
+ - This file is generated upon the completion of the "Learn Python Pro" app for iOS course on the syntax and ideology of Python.
+It is not my only formal Python training.

 ## Feedback Request
  - I am self-taught on Python, and largely self-taught in programming.
 If you have suggestions for file name changes, class name changes, method name changes, syntax suggestions, or other programming tips, *please* fill out an issue in GutHub in this repo and I will make changes.
 I want to be better at coding, and your help is always appreciated.